 To continue on towards the DD shuttle stop you will need to cross Ottery Creek.
 If a rain event has occurred recently, crossing can be a challenge.
 In order to keep your footwear dry, change into a pair of inexpensive water shoes to protect tender feet from the rocky creek bottom.
 The current is strong so face upstream and lean forward on a stick or hiking pole as you side step to the other side.

-The trail between Ottery Creek and Council Bluff Lake is beautiful country.
+The trail between Ottery creek and the DD shuttle stop consists of timber, glades and rocky creek valleys.
+Significant elevation changes on this route keep the trail physically challenging.
 The damage done in the 2006 ice storm is still evident.
 Countless trees have fallen with roots torn from the ground.
 Dead fall along the tail is still an issue but not impassable.
-We used the fallen trees as convenient resting spots.
+The fallen trees serve as convenient resting spots along the way.